pbrudny/truffle-challanges/README.md

 * owner can't participate
 * winner is picked using RNG from Oraclize

+### 23_ipfs_oraclize
+* add a simple json file to ipfs (publicly accessible gateway)
+* use oraclize to read that file
+* store the result of one json attribute in a string variable

 ## Like it?
 If you like it please share it with others :)